 If you fail to register as a producer, then you are prohibited from placing tyres on the market in Ireland.

 Important note: If you are importing vehicles with batteries, then you are a tyre producer and a battery producer.
-You will have to meet the obligations that apply to tyre producer and battery producer.
+You will have to meet the obligations that apply to a tyre producer and a battery producer.

 Find out how to comply with the legal obligations of a battery producer.